 Many community colleges and vocational schools offer similar programs.
 For people who want to gain additional training, there are programs such as wood technology, furniture manufacturing, wood engineering, and production management.
 This is a great way to learn more about the industry and find out if it is the right fit for you.
 Or, if you have already started your career, it is a good way to learn more and advance your skillset.

 Certification is not required to become a woodworker.
-However, it can help somebody demonstrate advanced knowledge and professionalism in their craft.
+It can help somebody demonstrate advanced knowledge and professionalism in their craft.
 It can also help somebody gain a promotion in their career.
 The Architectural Woodwork Institute offers training programs for woodworkers.
 The Woodwork Career Alliance of North America also offers a national certificate program.